dontlearncpp/Body-size-measurement-with-CowK-Net/README.md

 The image can be download at:
 * [Cowdatabase](https://github.com/ruchaya/CowDatabase)
 * [Cowdatabase2](https://github.com/ruchaya/CowDatabase2)

-The left camera rgb image of two dataset are applied for train and test.
+The rgb images captured from left Kinect camera are applied for train and test.
 The json file with 6 points are avelibale.

 ## Environment Setup